M4tt-/kafka-python-postgres-etl/README.md

 >Example: 172.60.49.4:5000/events

-2. Interact with the postgres container directly through bash - you should see the entries grow every few seconds:
+2. Interact with the postgres container directly through bash. you should see the entries grow every few seconds.
+Unless you've changed any `config.*` files,

         sudo docker exec -it -u postgres postgres bash psql